Ward Hunt: New York Court of Appeals

-U.S. Supreme Court
+US Supreme Court

 Hunt was a friend and patron of political boss Roscoe Conkling, who was an associate of President Ulysses S. Grant.
 When Samuel Nelson retired from the Supreme Court, Conkling asked Grant to nominate Hunt for the vacancy.
-Hunt was nominated on December 3, 1872, confirmed by the U.S. Senate on December 11, and was sworn into office on January 9, 1873.
+Hunt was nominated on December 3, 1872, confirmed by the US Senate on December 11, and was sworn into office on January 9, 1873.

 Hunt had little impact on the court, siding with the majority in all but 22 cases in his ten years on the job and writing only four dissenting opinions.
 His most notable contribution came while riding circuit in New York, where he presided over United States v.
 Anthony.
 Citing the 14th Amendment, Susan B. Anthony argued that she was constitutionally guaranteed the right to vote and had not broken the law when she voted in the 1872 election.
 Justice Hunt refused to allow Anthony to testify on her own behalf, allowed statements given by her at the time of her arrest to be allowed as "testimony," explicitly ordered the jury to return a guilty verdict, refused to poll the jury afterwards, and read an opinion he had written before the trial even started.
 Hunt found that Anthony had indeed broken the law and fined Anthony $100 (which she refused to pay).

-In 1878, Hunt suffered a severe paralyzing stroke, which prevented him from attending court sessions or rendering opinions.
-Nonetheless, he did not retire, because at the time in order to retire with a full pension a person had to put in at least ten years of government service and be at least 70 years old.
+In 1878, Hunt suffered a severe paralyzing stroke which prevented him from attending court sessions or rendering opinions.
+However, he refused to retire, because at the time in order to retire with a full pension, a person had to put in at least ten years of government service and be at least 70 years old.
 To encourage him to retire, Congress passed a special provision under which he could receive a pension if he would retire within 30 days.
 Hunt did so on January 27, 1882, and enjoyed his pension until his death in Washington, D.C., four years later.

 Personal life

-On November 8, 1837, Hunt was married to Mary Ann Savage (1819–1846), the daughter of U.S. Representative and chief justice of the New York Supreme Court John Savage, and great-niece of Congressman Samuel Lyman.
+On November 8, 1837, Hunt married Mary Ann Savage, the daughter of U.S. Representative and chief justice of the New York Supreme Court John Savage, and great-niece of Congressman Samuel Lyman.
 They had three children, one of whom died in early manhood.
 Together they were the parents of: